 Blocked pipes, broken pumps and clogged radiators can all lead to a full loss of heat during the winter period.
 But with professional radiator maintenance, this can be avoided.
 So what does this involve?
-Well, here at Paul Robinson Heating and Plumbing Services, we are leading boiler experts.
+Well, here at Jenoli, we are leading boiler experts.
 And this is our guide to the radiator maintenance steps that you should consider this winter.

 What are the important radiator maintenance steps for winter?